RaVeR76/The-Kicks-Fix/bugs.md

 The submenu was just blank.

 * **Fix**
-I realised I needed to Import Brand to my home view, create a context dict with the Brands & pass it through to the home page.
+I realised I needed to Import Brand to my home view, create a context dict with the Brands and pass it through to the home page.
 It worked so I could use the list to filter Kicks by Brands.
 I also needed to do this in my Kicks view too to make it work there.

 * **Verdict**
 It took a wee while to figure it out but I have to say it looks so good and I am super happy with the end product